5 Things You Need To Know About The iPad 9th Generation

 3. It Could Replace A Laptop

-Replacing your laptop with an iPad might not be perfect, but it is very doable.
+Replacing your laptop with a 9th generation iPad might not be perfect, but it is very doable.
 You can get many accessories like a case so that it can stand upright, and you can connect any bluetooth keyboard to it.
 The only problem is that you will need a desk to type comfortably like this.
 Your lap won’t do.

 But as you close off a few possibilities, you also open up others.
 Since you can use a pencil, you can create handwritten notes in apps like GoodNotes or Notability.
 Furthermore, you also open up the space of digital art.

 So it could replace a laptop, which might save you the money you need to buy an iPad.
 And if you have a little more money left than you thought for an iPad because of this, be sure to check out the Pro and the Air models too.

 4. It Makes You Look Good In Online Meetings